IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/overview.md

     </igx-grid>
 ```

-**Note**: The grid `AutoGenerate` property is best to be avoided when binding to remote data for now.
+**Note**: The grid `autoGenerate` property is best to be avoided when binding to remote data for now.
 It assumes that the data is available in order to inspect it and generate the appropriate columns.
 This is usually not the case until the remote service responds, and the grid will throw an error.
-Making `AutoGenerate` available, when binding to remote service, is on our roadmap for future versions.
+Making `autoGenerate` available, when binding to remote service, is on our roadmap for future versions.

 <!-- end: Angular -->
 ## Complex Data Binding